-- 1. Summary of proposed resources experience with Regulator platforms and technologies - 2.
+- 1. Summary of proposed resources experience with Regulator platforms and technologies. - 2.
 Costs (hourly rates) provided in Canadian dollars (CAD). - 3.
-Confirmation of availability as per Section 4, including any constraints. - 4.
+Confirmation of availability, including any constraints. - 4.
 Resumes (max half page each)

-Evaluation of Proponent Response
+5. Evaluation of Proponent Response

 The evaluation of responses will be conducted by a team consisting of employees and/or contractors of the BCER.
 All members of the team will be bound by the same standards of confidentiality.